 What is in the library?

-The collection includes 1600 books and WAAC memorabilia including photos from past events and historical documents.
+The collection includes 1600 art books, art magazines and a small collection of art-related DVDs, and historical documents.
 A Guide to the collection is located in a plastic holder on the wall to the left of the entrance.

-We now have a Catalogue of our collection online which you can access anytime from home or on the laptop provided in the Library.
+The Catalogue of our collection is online which you can access anytime from home or on the laptop provided in the Library.

 Go directly to https://www.librarycat.org/lib/WAAC or through the link in the Library section of the WAAC website.

-The laptop is located on the desk in the far north corner next to the
+The laptop is located on the desk in the far north corner of the Library next to the

-There is a remarkable collection of artwork on the walls, many works by former WAAC members.
+We have a remarkable collection of artwork on the library walls.
+Many works are by former WAAC members.
 There is a Guide to the Art Collection in the plastic holder to the left of the entrance.